How to determine your target heart rate

-Your Polar heart rate monitor works best for pacing at aerobic cycling, since there is a slightly delay on the pulse frequency.
-If you accelerate the bike to a new steady state pace, you will reach the steady state pulse a few minutes later.
-That is really important to know, and I guess that is why many riders push too hard in the beginning of intervals, because they are trying to get their heart rate up in the target zones.
-That is a big mistake that could easily be avoided if these riders used a power meter.
+Your Polar heart rate monitor works best for pacing at aerobic cycling since there is a slight delay in the pulse frequency.
+If you accelerate the bike to a new steady-state pace, you will reach the steady-state pulse a few minutes later.

-In short intervals with a length of less than 2 minutes, I will recommend that you don’t use your heart rate monitor for pacing.
+In short intervals with a length of fewer than 2 minutes, I will recommend that you don’t use your heart rate monitor for pacing.

 How do you determine your target heart rate?